 The Hill College Libraries house over 48,000 print volumes of circulating books and reference materials.

-The Hill College Libraries offer access to over 300,000 electronic book titles through the eBook Collection (EBSCOHost), ProQuest eBook Central (Ebrary), Gale Virtual Reference Library (GVRL), and the R2 Digital Library for Nursing.
-Titles are accessible through the library website, and many are available for download to PCs, electronic readers, and tablets.
+The Hill College Libraries offer access to over 400,000 electronic book titles through the eBook Collection (EBSCOHost), ProQuest eBook Central (Ebrary), Gale Virtual Reference Library (GVRL), and the R2 Digital Library.
+Titles are accessible through the Library website, and many are available for download to compatible readers.

 The Hill College Libraries subscribe to over 15 periodical print resources, including medical journals, magazines, and area newspapers.